Is French Press Coffee Right for You?

 Most of the questions we receive ask for a comparison between French pressed coffee and other brew methods, so let's see how our trusty French press stacks up!

-Our setup for French press coffee including a timer, French press, and gooseneck kettle.
+Our setup for French Press coffee includes a timer, French Press and gooseneck kettle.

 French Press vs Drip